coder-gagan/language-codes-modelling/README.md

 ## Language Code Data Modelling Project

-This project is a Data Engineering project which demonstrates relational modelling of raw data.
+This Data Engineering project demonstrates relational modelling of raw data.

 A publicly available raw data set has been analysed and normalized into a postgres database.